What is an ankle sprain?

 - You can reduce your chances of sprains in the future by doing the following:

 - High heels should be avoided

-- Before you exercise, you should warm-up.
+- Before you exercise, you should stretch or warm-up.

 - Putting on sturdy, high-quality shoes

 - Keeping an eye on the ground you're walking on

 - When you're tired, slow down or stop what you're doing.